awmanoj/awmanoj.github.io/_posts/2017-03-12-good-error-messages-for-developers.md

 ### Errors must be logged in single line

 Don’t use multiline errors.
 Error logs should contain one (note, one!) error per line.
-This is to fully able to use UNIX commands over streaming (pipe).
+This is to be able to fully use UNIX commands over streaming (pipe).

 ### Errors should be logged only at top level

 Good errors logs are logged at the highest level and hence there is usually only ONE error per occurrence.
 E.g.

 ```
 func DoStuff() {
 	…
 	if err := DoStuffHelper(); err != nil {
-			log.Println(“err”, err)  // <= log the error since function itself not returning error
+		// log the error since function itself not returning error
+		log.Println(“err”, err)
 		return
 	}
 	...
 }

 func DoStuffHelper() error {
 	…
 	if err := Stuff(); err != nil {
-			return err   // <= do not log the error since function returning an error.
+		// do not log the error since function returning an error.
-					  // <= responsibility of logging error is of the caller
+		// responsibility of logging error is of the caller
+		return err
 	}
 	...
 }
 ```

 ### Errors should roll up in function calls

-If there are functions calling other functions and failure happens deep below then it is OK to add some error message at each function level (don't log - see above - but you can return more detailed error at each level).
+If there are functions calling other functions and failure happens deep below then it is OK to add some additional error message explanation at each function level (don't log though - see above - just return more detailed error at each level).
 It is advisable that in such rollup we retain original error code:

 ```
 func DoA() {